NCAS-CMS/cfa-conventions/source/cfa.md

 fragments stored in other file formats is not described in these conventions.

+For instance, if the aggregated variable units are degrees Fahrenheit and a fragment has units of degrees Celsius, then the fragment's units are changed to degrees Fahrenheit by multiplying the fragment's data by 1.8 and then adding 32.

-For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar, and a fragment has units of `"days since 2002-01-1"` in the same calendar, then the reference time of the fragment's units are changed to the earlier date by subtracting 365 from the fragment's data.
+For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar and a fragment has units of `"days since 2002-01-1"` in the same calendar, then the reference time of the fragment's units are changed to the earlier date by subtracting 365 from the fragment's data.

-### Missing dimensions
+### Missing size 1 dimensions

-If a fragment has fewer dimensions than the aggregated data then the missing dimensions must be inserted into the fragment's data as size 1 dimensions.
+A fragment may omit any size 1 dimension for which the size of the fragment's location along the corresponding aggregated dimension is also size 1.
+Any nissing size 1 dimensions will be inserted into the fragment's data in the approriate positions.

-For instance, in Example 1 each fragment's data in the external files could have shape `(6, 73, 144)`, instead of the shape `(6, 1, 73, 144)` required by the generic form.
+For instance, if a fragment's shape given by the `location` term of the aggregation instructions is `(6, 1, 73, 144)`, then the fragement's data could have shape `(6, 1, 73, 144)` or `(6, 73, 144)`.

 ### Example 2